ralfstx/minimal-json/com.eclipsesource.json.performancetest/README.md

 -----------

 Input files can be selected using `-Dinput=<name>` where name is the filename without extension.
-The files reside in `/src/main/java` in the `performancetest.resources` package.
+The files reside in `/src/main/resources`.

 Some of them are real-world examples: